From the Chair

 Professor Lobel recently published Urban Appetites: Food and Culture in Nineteenth-Century New York with the University of Chicago Press.
 This book surveys the evolution of New York through the lens of food and eating.
 Urban Appetites examines the many different ways New York’s population produced, distributed, and consumed food as the city grew from a mid-sized port city to a global metropolis.
 Street markets, political corruption, gourmet restaurants, and urban sprawl all cross paths in this entertaining cultural history.
 The manuscript version of Urban Appetites won the 2013 Dixon Ryan Fox Prize, awarded annually by the New York State History Association for the best manuscript on New York history.
 Professor Lobel is currently working on two biographies, one of Catharine Beecher, a pioneer of American women’s education, and the other of Thomas Downing, a nineteenth-century African American oysterman and civil rights pioneer.

 In February 2013, Professor Lobel joined Lehman’s Writing Across the Curriculum Program as a co-coordinator.
 Along with Professor Tyler Schmidt of the English Department, Professor Lobel organized a working group within the history department for exploring ways to use writing to improve student learning in our history classes.
-Professor Lobel also co-led a two-day Writing Across the Curriculum workshop in May 2013 and in Spring 2014, will co-lead a workshop on using e-portfolio and other technologies in writing intensive classes.
+Professor Lobel also co-led a two-day Writing Across the Curriculum workshop in May 2013 and in Spring 2014 co-organized a workshop on using e-portfolio and other technologies in writing intensive classes.

 News and Announcements